 Natural support networks are basically a turning back of the clocks to a point in history when families, churches, and neighborhoods were the principle supports for individuals.
 While state agencies and professional providers know about the emphasize on natural support networks many other parts of American society have not received the message and there are many reasons why the word is not getting out to a larger audience.
 Because of the ongoing reduction in government funding, the states are going to use recovery based resources like natural support networks, but many in society prefer the use professional services.

-The idea of natural supports being the primary means of support has been on the table for a long time now, but has received lots of resistance and for a variety of reasons.
+The use of natural support networks has received resistance for a variety of reasons.
 Faith communities are resisting because of the behavioral health issues often associated with disabilities, they want to become places that are safe and removed from challenging behavior.
 The anti-domestic violence community has deep reservations about the disabled in family homes and neighborhoods, because they are opposed to aggressive behavioral symptoms.
 Families are resisting the idea of becoming care givers again, many have delegated care giving to professionals and programs.
 Social organizations like the YMCA and Boys and Girls Club are resisting because of liability concerns.

 Written by Dave Pflueger May 2016 (c) copyrighted by Pflueger.
 Dave is a former Correctional Chaplain of the Pierce County Sheriff’s Department and certified for mental health peer counseling.